Speed Racer: DVD releases

-The entire anime series was released in Australia on April 30, 2008, and in the United States later that year, on October 7.
-The U.S. release of the entire anime series is a repackaging of all five individually released volumes into a comic book-style box set, in homage to the Mach GoGoGo manga.
+The entire anime series was released in Australia on April 30, 2008, and in the United States on October 7.
+The US release of the entire anime series is a repackaging of all five individually released volumes into a comic book-style boxed set in an homage to the Mach GoGoGo manga.
 In addition, a bonus disc containing special features and an episode of Speed Racer: The Next Generation is included.
 These six discs were packaged in an exclusive die-cast casing modeled after the Mach 5.

 All previous DVD releases went out of print after Tatsunoko gained worldwide rights to the franchise.

-After Funimation garnered the rights, they released the English version on separate DVD and Blu-ray sets on May 30, 2017.
-On November 7, they released a Blu-ray + DVD Combo Collector's Edition of both the English and Japanese versions, as well as the Japanese version of Speed Racer X, known as Mach Go Go Go: Restart on DVD.
-It has a bust of Speed Racer with sound effects, as well as a key chain and an exclusive interview with the voice actress of Trixie and Spritle, Corinne Orr.
+After Funimation garnered the rights, it released the English version on separate DVD and Blu-ray sets on May 30, 2017.
+On November 7, it released a Blu-ray + DVD Combo Collector's Edition of both the English and Japanese versions, as well as the Japanese version of Speed Racer X, known as Mach Go Go Go: Restart on DVD.
+This version has a bust of Speed Racer with sound effects, as well as a key chain and an exclusive interview with the voice actress of Trixie and Spritle, Corinne Orr.

 In 2024, it was announced that Shout!
 Studios had acquired the distribution rights to the series and the original Japanese series, which was released on digital streaming on June 1, 2024.